jakecyr/chatgpt-voice-assistant/README.md

 sudo vi $HOME/.pydistutils.cfg
 ```

-and enter the following replacing values with the output saved above:
+and paste the following text replacing the values with the output saved from above:

 ```text
 [build_ext]